kilfour/QuickMGenerate/README.md

  - `TimeSpan` is automatically detected and generated for object properties.

  - `TimeSpan?` is automatically detected and generated for object properties.

+###Enumerations.
+Use `MGen.Enum<T>()`, where T is the type of Enum you want to generate.

+No overload Exists.

+The default generator just picks a random value from all enemeration values.

+ - An Enumeration is automatically detected and generated for object properties.

+ - A nullable Enumeration is automatically detected and generated for object properties.

+ - Passing in a non Enum type for T throws an ArgumentException.